 Monitoring and evaluation is taking place at two levels for the TIS program.
 All TIS funded organisations are expected to monitor their activities and evaluate project outcomes at a local level.
 A national evaluation of all the components of the TIS program is also being carried out: A process and implementation evaluation led by Cultural & Indigenous Research Centre Australia (CIRCA); An impact and outcomes […]

 Evaluation 2022/23 – 2025/26 A national evaluation of the TIS program will take place.
 The evaluation of the TIS program for the next phase of the program will be split into a two-part process.
-The Cultural and Indigenous Research Centre Australia (CIRCA) will conduct part A of the TIS evaluation (implementation and process evaluation).
-The Australian National University (ANU) will conduct part B (impact evaluation). […]
+The Culturally Inclusive Research Centre Australia (CIRCA) will conduct part A of the TIS evaluation (implementation and process evaluation).
+The Australian National University (ANU) will conduct part B (impact evaluation).
+The […]

 Social media and social networking tools such as Facebook, Instagram, TikTok, YouTube, Snapchat and Twitter are increasingly being used to help tackle smoking and vaping, particularly with youth.
 One of the advantages of these platforms is that they are accessible, low cost and familiar to young people.
 Research suggests that Aboriginal and Torres Strait Islander people use social media at higher rates than non-Indigenous Australians. […]